begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 ### 5. Cooler Master CK530
 ![]({{site.baseurl}}/images/Cooler-Master-CK530.jpg)

 Although a bit more pricey, you won't fool yourself if you choose the **Cooler Master CK530**.
-It has great build quality, with software customizable RGB.
+It features great build quality with a brushed aluminum design.
 The metal is sturdy and feels good to use.
+It comes with custom software for easy RGB customization and macros.

+Pros:
+- Software for RGB and macros
+- Great build quality
+- Feels comfortable to use

+Cons:
+- USB cable not removable